devouring-blade/Deep_Learning/1. Artificial_Neural_Network/1.6 implement_an_ANN_for_multiclass_classification/README.md

-# implement an ANN using numerical differentiation and gradient descent for binary classification
+# implement an ANN using numerical differentiation and gradient descent for muliclass classification

 ## multiclass classification